CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-api.md

 ## Connecting to SMTPeter

-Now you have set up your login credentials it is time to connect to SMTPeter.
-As we said before, connecting using SMTP is really easy.
+After you have set up your login credentials it is time to connect to SMTPeter.
+As we have said before, connecting using SMTP is really easy.
 You can simply set your mail server/application to forward email to SMTPeter's server.
 SMTPeter can be reached on the "mail.smtpeter.com" domain, using port 25 and 587: